Avoiding Flawed

 For a science program that really takes what they publish seriously, posting a hands-on science demonstration on-line that claimed results like these,

-one would thing that would send educators, scientists, climate modelers, and media representatives scrambling.
+educators, scientists, climate modelers, and media representatives scrambling.

 This would represent a huge discovery.
 How do we explain this?
 What interpretation do we offer?
 What do we think happened in the experiment?